Iosif Kesidis

-Iosif Kesidis (born 19 August 2005) is a Cypriot hammer thrower.
-He won the bronze at the 2022 World U20 Championships and the gold medals at the 2024 World U20 Championships and the 2025 European U23 Championships.
+Iosif Kesidis (Ιωσήφ Κεσίδης; born 19 August 2005) is a Cypriot hammer thrower and national record holder.
+He won the silver medal at the 2026 Commonwealth Games having won gold medals at the 2024 World U20 Championships and the 2025 European U23 Championships.

-Career
+Biography

 He is a member of the development program of the Cyprus Amateur Athletic Association (KOEAS).
 He is coached by Panicos Charalampous.

 He won gold in the hammer throw at the 2022 European Athletics U18 Championships in Jerusalem, Israel, in July 2022.
 He was a bronze medalist in the hammer throw at the 2022 World Athletics U20 Championships in Cali, Colombia in August 2022 with a 6kg hammer throw of 76.32 metres.

 He won silver in the hammer throw at the 2023 European Athletics U20 Championships in Jerusalem.
 He broke the Cypriot youth record for the men's hammer three times in 2023, ending the year with a best of 71.43m.

 In 2024, he increased his personal best to 81.07 metres.
 He won gold at the 2024 World Athletics U20 Championships in Lima, Peru, in the hammer throw, with a personal best 6kg distance, and national under-20 record of 82.80 metres.
 It was a dominant performance, every throw Kesidis made would have been sufficient to win the gold medal.
 In September 2024, he was nominated for the European Athletics Rising Star award.

 He was victorious at the European Throwing Cup in March 2025 in Nicosia, winning the U23 hammer competition.
 His distance of 72.96 metres broke his own Cypriot under-23 record.
-It was the first ever gold medal for Cyprus in tne competition.
+It was the first ever gold medal for Cyprus in the competition.
 In July 2025, he threw a new personal best and national U23 record of 74.87 metres to win the gold medal at the 2025 European Athletics U23 Championships in Bergen, Norway.